frossm/getopt.btm/README.md

 ## PARAMETERS ##
 Getopt also sets a parameter variable for each paramater entered: PARAM_1 to PARAM_n.
 The order of the parameters will be order on the command line.

-PARAM_0 is special and holds the value that contains the number of parameters entered.
+PARAM_0 is special and contains the number of parameters entered.
 This is useful for looping through all of them.
 For example, you can check this in the source batch file by using:

 ```
 do i = 1 to %PARAM_0 by 1 ...